avnet-iotconnect/iotc-azurertos-sdk/README.md

 ## About
-This repo contains the IoTConnect C SDK and samples for AzureRTOS, for STM32L4 IoT Discovery Kit and NXP MTIMXRT1060 EVK.
+This repo contains the IoTConnect C SDK and samples for AzureRTOS, for STM32L4 IoT Discovery Kit,  NXP MTIMXRT1060 EVK and Microchip SAM E54 Xplained Pro

 ## Build Instructions

 * Download the project files from Github Actions or Releases pages in this repo.
+* For STM32L4:
-* Download STM32CubeIDE or MCUXpresso IDE
+  * Download and install STM32CubeIDE
   * File->Open Projects form File System, navigate to one of the samples, and select all projects in the list.
-Keep subdirectories selected, but unselect the actual directory (stm32l4/mimxrt1060)
+Keep subdirectories selected, but unselect the actual stm32l4 sample directory
+* For NXP MTIMXRT1060 EVK:
-* For MCUXpresso IDE:
+  * Download and install MCUXpresso IDE
+  * File->Open Projects form File System, navigate to one of the samples, and select all projects in the list.
   * Make sure to switch to IDE view (top right IDE icon).
   * Select the bottom-middle dock "Installed SDKs" tab and install the MCUExpresso SDK for your board.
+Keep subdirectories selected, but unselect the actual mimxrt1060 sample directory
+* For SAM E54 Xplaineed Pro:
+  * Download and install MPLAB X IDE 5.45.
+IDE 5.40 has a known issue right now, so please use 5.35, or 5.45 and newer.
+  * Download and install the MPLAB XC32/32++ Compiler 2.4.0 or later
+  * In MPLab, File > Open Project and select all projects
+  * Plug in your board AFTER opening the project, so that MPLab detects it from the extracted zip file
 * Modify samples/<your_borard>/basic-sample/include/app_config.h per your IoTConnect deivce and account info.
-* Build and run the project on your board.
+* Build and run or debug the project on your board.

 ## Creating Self-Signed x509 Device Certificates
 As the AzureRTOS does not yet support ECC certificates yet, only RSA device certificates are supported.